Mrfictitious/Calculator/README.md

 # Basic Calculator
-# Enter 1st and 2nd number
+Enter 1st and 2nd number.
-# Use add, substract, multiply, divide and square to perform operation
+Use add, substract, multiply, divide and square to perform operation.